nkrajew/hr_attrition_proj/README.md

 # HR Analytics - Employee Attrition: Project Overview
 *Disclaimer: Data is fictitious*

-- Created an Extreme Gradient Boosting model using SMOTE to predict if an employee would leave the company (Recall: 0.78, Accuracy: 0.86).
+- Created an Extreme Gradient Boosting model using SMOTE to predict if an employee would leave the company (Recall: 0.77, Accuracy: 0.88).
-- Compared output to XGB model without SMOTE (Recall: 0.27, Accuracy: 0.88).
+- Compared output to XGB model without SMOTE (Recall: 0.31, Accuracy: 0.86).
-- Identified Stock Option Level 2, Job Level 1, Business Travel - Non-Travel, and Job Involvement 4 as most important factors.
+- Identified Job Role - Healthcare Rep, Job Level 1, Job Involvement 4, and Business Travel - Non-Travel as most important factors.
 - Recommended mitigation strategies for each factor (detailed below).

 ## Code and Resources Used